davidstavin/osticket-prereqs/README.md

 </p>

 # osTicket - Installation and Deployment on Windows 11 using Azure, IIS, PHP, and MySQL
 osTicket is a free, open-source, enterprise-grade helpdesk ticket system built with PHP, that enables organizations to manage, track, and resolve support requests.
-It features a user-friendly web interface for both users and agents, automated reponses, filter-based ticket routing, agent collision avoidance, advanced SLA management, role-based permissions, thread actions, detailed ticket histories, and built-in analytics for performance tracking and reporting.
+It features a user-friendly web interface for both users and agents, along with automated reponses, filter-based ticket routing, agent collision avoidance, and advanced SLA management.
+Additionally it includes role-based permissions, thread actions, detailed ticket histories, and built-in analytics for performance tracking and reporting.

 This repository provides a step-by-step guide for installing and deploying osTicket on a fresh Windows 11 system.
 The walkthrough covers the full process: from deploying an Azure Virtual Machine (VM), to installing dependencies (e.g., URL Rewrite, MySQL), enabling Internet Information Services (IIS) and the Common Gateway Interface (CGI), configuring PHP and required extensions, creating a MySQL database using HeidiSQL and finally deploying osTicket.